Got an upset tummy? We've all been there!

 Though we encourage you to investigate what may be driving your indigestion, certain natural remedies can help alleviate any discomfort in the meantime.

-Natural remedies for indigestion
+Natural remedies and tips for indigestion

 Charcoal has been used for many years in hospitals to treat cases of food poisoning and even overdosing.